 A number of major projects have taken place over the last few years to enhance the landscapes and habitats of the National Park.
-Most have drawn on external funding from the European Union and national government.
+Most have drawn on external funding from the European Union or national government.

 The New Forest Higher Level Stewardship (HLS) is England's largest agrienvironment scheme designed to restore and enhance the internationally important habitats in the New Forest.
-Habitat restoration work in HLS scheme areas is being
+Habitat restoration work in HLS scheme areas is being undertaken by Forestry England to maintain them in good condition, which is necessary for continued Special Area of Conservation (SAC) designation.
+The HLS scheme must also improve the condition of each Site of Special Scientific Interest (SSSI) unit within the New Forest SAC.